Skip to content

 No. When you complete your application and hit “submit”, the information contained in your application may not be altered or deleted in any way by you as an applicant or by us as an admissions team.

-We do understand mistakes happen.
-You are more than welcome to add and submit additional files to support your application through your status checker.
+We understand mistakes happen.
+You are welcome to add and submit corrected and additional/new information to your application through your status checker.
+We recommend that your addenda be concise.

 For example, if you uploaded the wrong written statement, you can add the file you intended to send in your application via your status checker.